 A Hong Kong staple, 7-Eleven is everywhere and it does hire for the summer.
-Unfortunately, it won’t hire anyone under the age of 18.
-But if you have an 18-year-old (or a teen home from university) looking for a way to earn some extra cash, 7-Eleven is on the hunt for shop assistants who take care of all the everyday tasks that keep the store running smoothly.
-Like Starbucks, a command of Cantonese is a must.
-If interested in 7-Eleven, there’s no need to schedule an interview (although you can apply online if you want), managers will do walk-in interviews at its recruitment centre in Lai Chi Kok (Monday through Friday from 9am until 5pm, except on public holidays).
-All your teen needs to do is show up at the address below with proof of education and employment history for the walk-in interview.
+If you have an 18-year-old looking for a way to earn some extra cash, 7-Eleven is on the hunt for shop assistants who take care of all the everyday tasks that keep the store running smoothly.
+A command of Cantonese is a must.
+Find out more information on 7-Eleven’s recruitment page.